datjan/HomeSpanUI/README.md

 ### Easy?
 For sure! :thumbsup:
 :one: Upload HomeSpanUI to your ESP32

-:two: Configure you device in the web ui
+:two: Configure your device on the web interface

 :three: Pair the controller with HomeKit

 ![alt text](https://github.com/datjan/HomeSpanUI/blob/main/pictures/device_example.png?raw=true)

-# Setup your Controller
+# Setup your Controller :computer:
 ### Hardware
 The following hardware is required:
 ```
 - ESP32 (WROOM, LOLIN Lite, LOLIN S3 etc.)
 ```
+I recommend a "LOLIN32 Lite", because of size, energy management, quality and price.

 ### Development Environment
 This sketch is for following development environment